Bilbao Football Club: Rivalry with Athletic Club

-Athletic's revenge came a month later, on 19 January 1902, in the fourth match, when they won 4–2.
+Athletic's revenge came a month later, on 19 January 1902, when they won 4–2.
 The latter game was the first time that a paid match was held in Vizcaya, since this time they charged a ticket price of 30 cents of a peseta.
-Athletic Club played with one more player, and thus they dominated the first half, scoring two goals via Juan Astorquia and Ramón Silva.
-In the second half, however, Bilbao FC's goalkeeper, Mr. Renovales, moved into midfield and Ansoleaga took over as goalkeeper.
-As a result of this change, they began to push much more and Bilbao FC was rewarded with a goal from William Dyer, and then the goals just began to fall into one goal and the other.
-Mario Arana from Athletic made it 3–1, then Walter Evans cut down the deficit for Bilbao FC, and finally, another from Astorquia sealed the win.
-The fifth match, which was held in March of 1902, ended with a new Athletic victory (1–0) with a goal from Eduardo Montejo.
-On 23 November 1902, they played another match which also ended in a 1–0 win to Athletic.
+Due to the unavailability of Luis Arana, Careaga, and Santiago Martínez de las Rivas, Bilbao FC had to field seven Englishmen, including an attacking quintet made up of Dyer, Langford, Levick, Lee and Evans, but one of them, Lee, arrived late, so Athletic played with one more player for some time, hence dominating the first half and scoring two goals via Astorquia and Ramón Silva.
+In the second half, however, Lee took his place, thus completing the forward line of his team, while their goalkeeper, Rogelio Renovales, moved into midfield and Ansoleaga took over as goalkeeper.
+As a result of this change, Bilbao FC began to push much more and they were rewarded with a goal from Dyer, but then both teams began trading goals, with Mario Arana from Athletic made it 3–1, then Evans cut down the deficit for Bilbao FC, and finally, another from Astorquia sealed Athletic's win.
+The reporter J. Ugalde stated that after Athletic won the "noble exhibition" 4–2, spectators jumped over the ropes to play their own imitative games, and presciently noted: "Maybe one day everyone will play this game.
+It seems to be bringing folks together.
+It seems to arouse extraordinary curiosity".

+The fifth match, which was held on 9 March 1902, ended with a new Athletic victory, with V. Azcué scoring the only goal of the match.

 Club Bizcaya

 Despite the sporting rivalry between the two clubs, their relations were friendly, and thus, the two rivals agreed to join the best players of each club to play two games against the Bordeaux-based side Burdigala, beating them 0–2 in France, the first time a Bilbao team played on foreign territory, and 7–0 in Lamiako (four from Dyer and three from Astorquia), the very first visit by a foreign team to Bilbao, gathering a crowd of three thousand spectators, a tremendous amount at the time.
 This temporary merge became known as Club Bizcaya (with a B).

 Taking advantage of the occasion of the coronation of Alfonso XIII, Madrid FC (now known as Real Madrid) organized the Copa de la Coronación, the first national championship disputed in Spain and the forerunner for the Copa del Rey which began in the following year.
-Upon an invitation from Madrid FC, Club Bizcaya was sent to Madrid to represent the city of Bilbao.
-The Basques played and won three games on consecutive days, defeating FC Barcelona in the final with goals from the captain Juan Astorquia and Armand Cazeaux, both of Athletic.
+Upon an invitation from Madrid FC, Club Bizcaya went to Madrid to represent the city of Bilbao with a squad of 14 players, of which six were from Bilbao FC, the Arana brothers, Careaga, Ugalde, Evans, and Dyer.
+The Basques played and won three games on consecutive days, defeating FC Barcelona in the final with goals from the captain Juan Astorquia and Raymond Cazeaux, both of Athletic.
 They thus returned to Bilbao with the trophy presented by the mayor of Madrid.